Breast Augmentation ChicagoBefore & After Videos Testimonials

 Female breast augmentation, or breast enlargement, is a surgical procedure to enhance the size and shape of a woman’s breasts.
 Women may select breast augmentation surgery to enhance their breast size or to fill out skin that is now empty following pregnancy or weight loss.
 By inserting an implant filled with saline or silicone behind each breast, Dr. Casas is able to improve the shape of a female’s breasts as well as to increase the woman’s bustline by one or more bra cup sizes.

 Dr. Laurie A. Casas was recognized by the New York Times as “One of the Top 4 Cosmetic Surgeons for Breast Implants in the USA”.
+She continues to serve as a National Spokesperson for ASPS and ASAPS and is widely recognized by her peers as a leading expert in the field.
+Dr. Casas has been quoted in many publications including Vogue, Cosmopolitan, Allure, New York Times on the safety and aesthetics of breast implants.
 In an initial consultation, Dr. Casas will talk to you about your expectations and will examine your breasts.
 She will consider many factors such as:

 - the quality of your skin

 - the quantity and quality of your breast tissue